yaswini2004/Dashboard-on-Salaries-of-CS-Engineers/README.md

 - **Job Seekers:** To identify high-paying job titles and regions with abundant job opportunities.
 - **Companies:** To analyze industry salary trends and compare their offerings with market standards.
 - **Researchers and Analysts:** To study the distribution of tech jobs across different states and company sizes.

 ## Contributing
 If you'd like to contribute to this project, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## License
 This project is open-source and available under the MIT License.

+## Acknowledgements
+Special thanks to the R community for their contributions to the packages used in this project and to the data providers who made this analysis possible.